olaviinha/HSL-Stop-Departures/README.md

 - Less (demo only)
 - Bootstrap (demo only)

+All dependencies are linked included from CDNs in the demo.

 ### Relevant settings in hsl-stop-departures.js
 ```
 // HSL stop number (e.g. H1197) or stop id (e.g. HSL:1030119).